My Camera Never Lies: Release and reception

 "My Camera Never Lies" was released on 12 March 1982 and entered the UK Singles chart at No. 33.
 The following week it rose dramatically to No. 5.
 Two weeks later it became the third UK number one single for Bucks Fizz for a single week in April 1982, and saw the group reach the peak of their career, being the follow-up to "The Land of Make Believe", which had also reached No. 1 a few months earlier.
 The single was one of the group's biggest hits and after a swift fall from the top, remained on the chart for eight weeks.
 This was to be the group's final No. 1, but gave Bucks Fizz their third chart topper in 12 months.
 It was one of the top 40 selling singles of the year.
 It peaked at No. 2 in Ireland but fared less well in other countries.

 With this song, Bucks Fizz found themselves in favour with the music press who were normally damning of 'middle-of-the-road' pop.
 The song is considered by the group's fans to be among their best, while member Mike Nolan considers it one of their most mature singles but perhaps was released too early in their career.
-The single received a positive review in NME saying "[it] is a complex, almost excessive record that transcends the sphere of commercial mush into which it is born" comparing it to Heatwave, ABBA and contemporaries Dollar saying that "its almost too good to succeed".
+The single received a positive review in NME, with Barney Hoskyns stating "[it] is a complex, almost excessive record that transcends the sphere of commercial mush into which it is born" comparing it to Heatwave, ABBA and contemporaries Dollar saying that "its almost too good to succeed".
 In 2015, Guardian journalist Bob Stanley commented favourably on the song calling it their "key record" albeit "relatively forgotten [for a number one single]".
-He goes on to say "ushered in on aerated harmonies, it cuts to a hard, shiny acoustic guitar riff and a lyric that could be about the narcissistic dullness of having 'made it', or the paranoia of surveillance, followed by a 'camera-ra-ra-ra' wherever you go".
+He also said "ushered in on aerated harmonies, it cuts to a hard, shiny acoustic guitar riff and a lyric that could be about the narcissistic dullness of having 'made it', or the paranoia of surveillance, followed by a 'camera-ra-ra-ra' wherever you go".
 The same publication's reviewer Tom Ewing said that "My Camera Never Lies" was "trying to cram all of new wave and new pop into a single super-compressed hybrid, halfway between Devo and Dollar".
-Stanley also goes on to mention the single's B-side "What Am I Gonna Do" commenting on it switching from pop to rock between verse and chorus saying; "Does it hang together?
+Stanley also mentioned the single's B-side "What Am I Gonna Do" commenting on it switching from pop to rock between verse and chorus saying; "Does it hang together?
 Incredibly, it does".

 "My Camera Never Lies" featured on the group's second album, Are You Ready, released two months later.
 It featured a slightly longer version which extends the ending with overlaid drum sounds which then blend into the next track "Easy Love".
 Another extended version of the song was released on 12" single.
 A slight reworking with some re-recorded vocals was released on The Lost Masters album in 2006.
 In 2012 The Original Bucks Fizz re-recorded the song on their album Fame and Fortune? in a completely reworked slow-tempo style.